leunga1000/cprsearchpoc/README.md

 ### Search API

-Search using Jaccard Similarity.
-The size of the intersection of the size of the union of two documents.
+Search using Jaccard Similarity, the size of the intersection of the size of the union of two documents.

 <http://127.0.0.1:8000/policy/search?q=space separated search string>